 When I attended a beginner’s workshop in iconography I was taught that it was imperative to follow the old icons.
 We used tracings of icons that have been “copied” hundreds of times across the centuries.
 The teacher was an elderly orthodox Christian, almost militantly so.
-I loved listening to the theologic metaphors embedded in the process (breathing onto the bole to make the gold adhere was like God breathing life into Adam and bringing light into his clay body).
+I loved listening to the theologic metaphors embedded in the process (breathing onto the bole to make the gold adhere was like God breathing life into Adam and bringing life into his clay body).
 I loved learning esoteric theology.
 In fact, I loved everything about the class except for the rigidity shown toward doing or using anything “new”.
 This included modern art materials like acrylic varnishes, or any originality in the painting itself.
 This is no problem for a beginner, who, like every art student, learns by copying from the masters.
 But, as one proceeds through one’s 10,000 hours necessary to become really good, holes begin to develop in the “emperor’s clothes.”

-Byzantine icons flourished for over a thousand years very much unchanged, until the orthodox world began to be threatened with western sacred art that was being created in Europe, once transportation and exchange of ideas became commonplace between the two worlds.
+Byzantine icons flourished for over a thousand years very much unchanged, until the orthodox world began to be threatened with western sacred art that was being created in Europe, especially by the Italians, once transportation and exchange of ideas became commonplace between the two worlds.
 It was then that the orthodox church decided to take steps to insure that only its canons were applied to the world of byzantine art.

 Canon law is the tradition of canonical legislation, which governs Orthodox Church life.
 It touches on every area of Church life, including Ecclesiology, Liturgy, and Ethics.
 Although generally referred to as canon law, it is more correctly referred to in the Orthodox community as the tradition of the holy canons.
 This law, the canonical tradition, involves persons who are invested with authority (such as bishops) enabled with the means of creating, formulating, interpreting, executing, validating, amending and revoking these laws through synodical or conciliar action.*